uci-soe/fetch-fms/README.md

 # find all people with "john" in their name
 fetch-fms people | grep john

-# save each layout, people, places, things, as an archive in CSV format
+# save each layout, people, places, and things, each as archives in CSV format
 for LAYOUT in "people" "places" "things" do fetch-fms $LAYOUT --zip --output "${LAYOUT}.zip" --csv